 Sleep positions like spooning or back-to-back sleeping can accommodate these preferences.
 Side-sleeping by both partners can also minimize loud snoring disruptions that often occur when sleeping on the back.

-Finding the best position where you don't feel crowded or tangled in each other's limbs leads to more comfort and fewer sleep disruptions.
+Finding the best sleeping position where you don't feel crowded or tangled in each other's limbs leads to more comfort and fewer sleep disruptions.
 Discussing sleep positions opens communication and shows you're a team working towards more healthy sleep habits for both.

 Remember, the best sleep position is the one that works for you as a couple, so be open to exploration and find that sleep sweet spot together!